CounterpartyXCP/Documentation/CLI/counterparty-cli.md

 *(Where %APPDATA% is usually C:\Users\{USERNAME}\AppData\Roaming)*

-And the log files are named as follows:
+And are named as follows:
 * `client.conf`
 * `server.conf`

 **Logging** and **database files** are handled by [`counterparty-lib`](counterparty_lib.md).

 ### Configuration File Format